tomas-fryza/vhdl-course/labs/04-adder/README.md

 1. Extend the functionality of 4-bit adder to perform combined adder and subtractor circuit.

+2. Use two 4-bit adders and create an 8-bit adder circuit.

 ## References

 1. Digilent Reference.
 [Nexys A7 Reference Manual](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual)